open-learning-exchange/myplanet/README.md

 ## How To Use

 For the app usage manual, please visit the [myPlanet Manual page](https://open-learning-exchange.github.io/#!pages/manual/myplanet/overview.md) on OLE Support.

-## License

-This project is licensed under AGPL.

 ## Contact